 “Latter-day Prophets Speak: Sacrifice: Key to the Abundant Life,” Ensign, March 2004

-“The Atoning Sacrifice: Latter-day Prophets Testify,” Ensign or Liahona, December 2001
+“The Atoning Sacrifice: Latter-day Prophets Testify,” Liahona, December 2001

 “The Church’s Unpaid Clergy,” Newsroom